fleutot/dotfiles/README.md

-Linux config dot files, initial commit
+# My Linux config dot files

 Run setlinks to install to a new system or user.